How much should I expect to pay for Olumiant®?

-- Blood clots in the veins of your legs or lungs.
+- Blood clots in the veins of your legs or lungs, and arteries.
 This may be life-threatening and cause death.
-Blood clots in the veins and lungs have happened more often in people who are 50 years of age or older and with at least 1 heart disease risk factor taking a medicine in the class of medicines called JAK inhibitors.
-While taking Olumiant, tell your doctor right away if you have any signs and symptoms of blood clots, including swelling, pain or tenderness in the leg, sudden chest pain, or shortness of breath.
+Blood clots in the veins of legs and lungs have happened more often in people who are 50 years of age or older and with at least 1 heart disease risk factor taking a medicine in the class of medicines called JAK inhibitors.
+Stop taking Olumiant and tell your doctor or get emergency help right away if you have any signs and symptoms of blood clots, including swelling, pain or tenderness in the leg, sudden chest pain, or shortness of breath, while taking Olumiant.

 - Tears in the stomach or intestines.
 This happens most often in people who also take nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, or methotrexate.
 While taking Olumiant, tell your doctor right away if you have fever and stomach-area pain that does not go away, and a change in bowel habits.

 - Changes in laboratory test results.
-Your doctor should do blood tests to check your white and red blood cells before and while you are taking Olumiant.
-Your doctor should also check certain liver tests.
-You should not take Olumiant if your blood cell counts are too low or your liver tests are too high.
-If your results change, your doctor may pause your treatment with Olumiant because of changes in these test results.
-Your doctor should also check your cholesterol approximately 12 weeks after you start this medicine and as needed after that.
+Your doctor should do blood tests before and while taking Olumiant.
+You should not take Olumiant if your white or red blood cell count is too low or your liver tests are too high.
+Your doctor may pause your treatment with Olumiant because of changes in these test results.
+Your doctor should also check your cholesterol levels approximately 12 weeks after you start Olumiant and as needed.

 COMMON SIDE EFFECTS

 The most common side effects of Olumiant in people treated for alopecia areata include:

-- upper respiratory tract infections, such as a cold or sinus infections
+- upper respiratory tract infections (cold or sinus infections)